RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 ## Upgrading CRDB

+When you upgrade from RS 5.4.0 or lower to 5.4.2 or higher, the upgrade includes fundamental changes in the CRDB protocol so you must upgrade your CRDBs to use the new CRDB capabilities.
-1. After you upgrade your existing nodes in your cluster to RS 5.4.2, the status of your existing CRDB  will be displayed as ‘OLD CRDB PROTOCOL VERSION’.

-    Note that the shard status can also show that an ‘OLD REDIS VERSION’ is used.
-After you upgrade the database, the new Redis version is used and the status is be ‘OK’.
+After you [upgrade your existing nodes](#upgrading-nodes) in your cluster to RS 5.4.2, the status of your existing CRDB is displayed with ‘OLD CRDB PROTOCOL VERSION’.
+The shard status shows that an ‘OLD REDIS VERSION’ is used.
+After you upgrade the CRDB, the new Redis version is used and the status is updated accordingly.

+To upgrade a CRDB instance:

-1. To upgrade the CRDB and its protocol, run: `rladmin upgrade db <db_name>`
+1. Run: `rladmin upgrade db <db_name>`

 1. Read the WARNING message carefully and confirm.

 The upgrade is done, and the specific CRDB instance uses the new CRDB protocol version.

-Note that you can use the keep_crdt_protocol_version parameter to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
+You can use the `keep_crdt_protocol_version` option to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
 We only recommend this in consultation with Support.